How to Be an LGBTQIA+ Ally at Work

-Navigating LGBTQ+ issues at work can be very difficult, and they are often glossed over by employers.
+Navigating LGBTQIA+ issues at work can be very difficult, and they are often glossed over by employers.
 This guide helps you navigate the sometimes intimidating waters of trans sensitivity, derogatory language, and gender neutral language.
-It includes tips on how to address inappropriate language and how to have conversations about preferred pronouns.
-Send this guide to your team and refer to it whenever you are wondering how to be a good ally to the LGBTQ+ community.
+It includes tips on how to address inappropriate language and how to have conversations about pronouns.
+Send this guide to your team and refer to it whenever you are wondering how to be a good ally to the LGBTQIA+ community.

 More and more individuals are choosing to come out and own their true identity, and the majority of employers no longer take sexuality and gender into consideration during their hiring process.
 The next generation of workers, Gen Z, is the most diverse generation yet, and many of them place themselves somewhere on the queer spectrum.
 This means that workplaces are going to have an influx of different types of identities, some of which older generations might not be familiar with.
 How would you have a conversation with some of your older employees about trans-acceptance and the harm in dead naming?
 How can you train your younger employees to be patient with those coworkers who’s worldview may not be as progressive as their own?
 Emtrain is here to help.

 - Glossary: A brief index of LGBTQIA+ language